 Finisterre in France

-During my trip to Brittany we travelled along the pink granite coast to Pointe Saint Mathieu.
-It was a really exciting journey, the places and nature were food for the soul and also for the body I have to say.
-Pointe Saint Mathieu is the beginning of the French Finisterre.
-Penn-ar-Bed literally means in Breton: “tip of the world”, but it can also be translated as “end of the world”.
+On my trip to Brittany, we traveled along the pink granite coast until we reached Pointe Saint Mathieu.
+It was a really exciting trip, the places and nature were food for the soul and also for the body I must say.
+Pointe Saint Mathieu is identified with the beginning of the French Finisterre.

 The emotion of the cliffs beaten by the wind, the tide that in this region has excursions of up to 11 metres, the Breton hospitality, the cuisine and above all the ruins of the old abbey are memories that I will carry with me for the rest of my life.